vannguyengd/gooddata-ui/docs/15_props__date_filter_option.md

 Date filter granularity define periods in relative date filters.

 Granularity can be set in days, weeks, months, quarters, and years.
 Granularity is defined as a `string` value in the following format:
+- `"GDC.time.minute" // usable only if the target platform supports filtering by time`
+- `"GDC.time.hour" // usable only if the target platform supports filtering by time`
 - `"GDC.time.date"`
  - `"GDC.time.week_us"`
  - `"GDC.time.month"`